cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 ---

 #### Labels
-You can also change the color of any object to random, to do so just hover the mouse over the object on the frame and highlight them by clicking on a label you need.
+In this tab you can lock or hide objects of a certain label.
-In this tab, you can lock or hide objects of a certain label.
+To change the color for a specific label, you need to go to the task page and select the color by clicking the edit button, this way you will change the label color for all jobs in the task.

 ![](static/documentation/images/image062.jpg)